 Some of the most popular posts on Thirteen Thoughts were published years ago.
-Adding a Popular Posts widget to your blog will let new visitors know what kind of content they can expect from you and it can also bring new traffic to those posts.
-You can use a plugin for this, set it up manually.
-Another good way to do this is to display “related” posts under each article or end them with: “PS if you liked this post, you’ll also love…..”
+Adding a popular posts widget to your blog will let new visitors know what kind of content they can expect from you and it can also bring new traffic to those posts.
+You can use a plugin for this, set it up manually if your theme has that option, or you can display related content below your posts.
+Another good way to do this is to display “related” posts is to end your posts with: “PS if you liked this post, you’ll also love…..”

 LINK TO OLDER CONTENT

 This one is a bit, well, obvious, but it also brings results.
 When writing new content, try to link to your archived posts whenever you can, but always make sure that it’s relevant to what you’re writing.
 I also like going through my old blog posts and add links to new content, doing some really deep linking.
 This is something you should also take advantage of if you notice one of your posts get more attention than usual.

 When it comes to growing your blog and bringing more traffic, over the years I’ve learned that there isn’t just one particular area that you should work on.
 There’s promoting your content on social media, SEO, frequency, and quality of your posts, networking with other bloggers, etc. Driving traffic to your archived content is just one of the ways to bring traffic to your blog, but it plays a big role.
 Most of my traffic comes to my archived posts, so I have to update them frequently and I definitely recommend you do the same.